shendu-sw/statistical-loss/README.md

 ## Citing this work
-If you find this work helpful for you, please consider citing:
+If you find this work helpful for your research, please consider citing:

     @article{gongTNNLS20,
         Author = {Zhiqiang Gong and Ping Zhong and Weidong Hu},